SnowyMouse/invader/README.md

   -t --tags <dir>              Add the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
 Default (if unset): "tags" -T --type <type>             Set the resource map.
-This option is required.
 Can be: bitmaps, sounds, or loc.
   -w --with-index <file>       Use an index file for the tags, ensuring tags
                                are ordered in the same way (barring duplicates).